-The NRC is amending 10 CFR Parts 170 and 171 as discussed in Sections A and B below.
+The NRC is proposing to make changes to 10 CFR parts 170 and 171 as discussed in Sections A and B below.

-A. Amendments to 10 CFR Part 170: Fees for Facilities, Materials, Import and Export Licenses, and Other Regulatory Services Under the Atomic Energy Act of 1954, as Amended
+A. Amendments to 10 CFR part 170: Fees for Facilities, Materials, Import and Export Licenses, and Other Regulatory Services Under the Atomic Energy Act of 1954, as Amended

-The NRC is revising the hourly rates used to calculate fees and is adjusting the part 170 fees based on the revised hourly rates and the results of the agency's biennial review of fees required by the Chief Financial Officer (CFO) Act of 1990 (Pub.
+The NRC is proposing to establish the hourly rates used to calculate fees and to adjust the part 170 fees based on the proposed hourly rates and the results of the agency's biennial review of fees required by the Chief Financial Officer (CFO) Act of 1990 (Pub.
 L. 101-578, November 15, 1990, 104 Stat.
 2838).

-Additionally, the NRC is revising fee category 15.A. of § 170.31 to cover all categories of radioactive waste import license applications and to revise category 15.B. to remove the radioactive waste import license applications.
+Additionally, the NRC is proposing to revise fee category 15.A. of § 170.31 to cover all categories of radioactive waste import license applications and to revise category 15.B. to remove the radioactive waste import license applications.

-The amendments are as follows:
+The proposed amendments are as follows: